Basic Science Pharmacology

 AzathioprinePurine analog → inhibits DNA/RNA synthesis → ↓ lymphocyte proliferationMG, NMOSD, MOGAD, neuroimmunologyMyelosuppression, hepatotoxicity, GI, pancreatitis, ↑ lymphoma riskCheck TPMT before starting (low TPMT = severe myelosuppression); CBC, LFTs regularly

-Mycophenolate mofetilInosine monophosphate dehydrogenase (IMPDH) inhibitor → selective lymphocyte antiproliferativeMG, NMOSD, MOGAD, CNS vasculitisGI upset (diarrhea), myelosuppression, teratogenic (Category X), ↑ infections, PML (rare)CBC monthly initially; pregnancy test; LFTs
+Mycophenolate mofetilInosine monophosphate dehydrogenase (IMPDH) inhibitor → selective lymphocyte antiproliferativeMG, NMOSD, MOGAD, CNS vasculitisGI upset (diarrhea), myelosuppression, contraindicated in pregnancy (REMS — mandatory contraception), ↑ infections, PML (rare)CBC monthly initially; pregnancy test; LFTs

 RituximabAnti-CD20 monoclonal Ab → B-cell depletionNMOSD, MG, autoimmune encephalitis, CIDP, CNS vasculitisInfusion reactions, HBV reactivation, hypogammaglobulinemia, PML (rare), late-onset neutropeniaHBV serologies before starting; immunoglobulin levels; CD19/CD20 counts